The weirdness of type coercions in JavaScript explained

 Unary operations have higher priority, so in the expression +"5" + 10 +"5" will be executed first (it will convert to number).

-Primitive values have hierarchy.
+Imagine that primitive values have hierarchy.
 When there is a type coercion performed between 2 operands, they are converted into the highest common hierarchy type.
 The hierarchies are the following:

 So, for example, the highest common hierarchy type for string and number is string, for null and undefined is number, etc.